open/close all folders

 - Ascended Extra: Thought to be a one-shot character for "Principal Charming," but Dan Castellaneta's performance led to him coming back and becoming a fixture in the recurring cast.

-- Badass: In "Marge Gets a Job", he fights a timber wolf with nothing but his bare hands (and chest), then consoled it with whiskey.
+- Brave Scot: In "Marge Gets a Job", he fights a timber wolf with nothing but his bare hands (and chest), then consoled it with whiskey.
 As he does, he mentions he used to fight wolves when he was younger.

 - Cannot Tell a Joke: His comedy routine about Scottish golfers, though he did get a laugh when he sarcastically told the audience that he's only funny when he's cleaning kids' puke.

 - Cheese-Eating Surrender Monkeys: Trope Namer.
 In the episode Round Springfield.
 Having been forced to sub as a French teacher, the brief snippet of his "lesson" plays out as follows:"Bonjourrrrrrrrr, ya cheese-eating surrender monkeys!"